openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/user-guide.md

 # Build, flash and run {.chapter permissions=non-confidential}

-The Arm Corstone-1000 software stack uses the Yocto Project to build a tiny Linux distribution suitable for the Arm Corstone-1000 platform (kernel and initramfs filesystem less than 6 MB on the flash).
+The Arm Corstone-1000 with Cortex-A320 software stack uses the Yocto Project to build a tiny Linux distribution suitable for the Arm Corstone-1000 with Cortex-A320 platform (kernel and initramfs filesystem less than 6 MB on the flash).

-The Corstone-1000 software stack can be run on [Arm Corstone-1000 Ecosystem FVP (Fixed Virtual Platform)](https://developer.arm.com/downloads/-/arm-ecosystem-fvps) and is built on top of Yocto Project's [Whinlatter release]($meta_arm_repository_release_branch).
+The Corstone-1000 with Cortex-A320 software stack can be run on [Arm Corstone-1000 with Cortex-A320 FVP (Fixed Virtual Platform)](https://developer.arm.com/downloads/-/arm-ecosystem-fvps) and is built on top of Yocto Project's [Wrynose release]($meta_arm_repository_release_branch).

 The Yocto Project relies on the [BitBake](https://docs.yoctoproject.org/bitbake.html#bitbake-documentation) tool as its build tool.
 Please see the [Yocto Project documentation](https://docs.yoctoproject.org/) for more information.